kvasdopil/food/README.md

 #### Favorites

 - **US-20**: As a user, I want to favorite/unfavorite recipes using a heart button so I can save recipes I'm interested in. ✅ **Implemented**: Heart button on recipe cards and recipe pages.
 Logged-in users can like/unlike recipes, which are stored in the database.
 Logged-out users are prompted to log in when clicking the heart button.
+Likes are fetched once on feed load and stored locally for efficient access across all recipe cards.
 - **US-21**: As a user, I want my favorites to persist across page reloads so my saved recipes aren't lost when I refresh. ✅ **Implemented**: Favorites are stored per-user in the database (`recipe_likes` table) and persist across sessions and devices.
+Likes are cached locally using React Context for instant access without individual API calls per recipe.

 #### Sharing